-1) Seed-dispersal caused amphibians by feeding them.
+1) Seed-dispersal caused land animals by nourishing them.

 About 320 to 310-mya, we start to see animals that did not go back to the water to breed, namely the reptiles.
-This was about the same time when cycads evolved.
+This was about the same time when proto-cycads evolved.
 Cycads are palm-like plants which today put coconuts and giant bundles of dates high up a long stalk.
 The early cycads were however short.

 3) Seed spreading caused plants to offer fruit